Tom Brady criticized for cliff jump video with 6-year-old daughter

 Social media users thought Brady's daughter seemed hesitant to jump, and noticed she fell on her side somewhat close to the rock.

-Professional surfer Kelly Slater commented, "That shoulder ok?" paired with a nervous emoji, seeming to reference Vivian's landing.
+Professional surfer Kelly Slater commented, "That shoulder ok?" paired with a nervous emoji, seeming to refer to Vivian's landing.

 "When she hesitated, he could of dislocated her shoulder!
 He snatched her into the water!" one Instagram user commented on his post.